jeannetejada/gsbc-intro-web/README.md

 ## Inspiration

 My Youth Pastor introduced me to design when I was a sophomore in highschool.
 Since then, I fell in love with designing graphics and themes for church.
 The site that I often visit when I need help for inspiration is Igniter Media https://www.ignitermedia.com/title-graphics.
-This site really helped me when I struggle looking for church graphics.
+This site really helped me when I struggle to look for church graphics.

 ## My Progress